 - Take care when specifying a file in the folder set in the environment variable ProgramFiles (normally the Program Files folder on the system drive) or WinDir (normally the Windows folder on the system drive).
-For details, see 1.8.2 Command behavior. - You can configure access permissions when creating a text file.
+For details, see 1.8.3 Effect of the executing user on command behavior. - You can configure access permissions when creating a text file.
 In the following registry key, set the access permissions beforehand:

-'''

-HKEY LOCAL MACHINE\SOFTWARE\Hitachi\JP1/Script\SPTX\Option
+HKEY LOCAL MACHINE\SOFTWARE\WOW6432Node\Hitachi\JP1/Script\SPTX\Option

-'''